bobbyiliev/introduction-to-sql/ebook/en/content/003-creating-tables.md

 +-------------------+
 ```

-### Create a new table from Exsisting table
+### Creating a new table from an existing table

-You can create a new table from Exsisting table by using the `CREATE TABLE AS` statement.
+You can create a new table from an existing table by using the `CREATE TABLE AS` statement.

-Let's test that by creating a new table from table `users` which we created earlier.
+Let's test that by creating a new table from the table `users` which we created earlier.

 ```
 CREATE TABLE users2 AS